eriktaylor/ai-agent-moat/README.md

 ## What is an AI Agent?

 Unlike a chatbot, an AI agent is a highly structured system designed to achieve a specific goal.
 This agent operates a coordinated investment-research workflow.
-It blends a quantitative signal layer with a reasoning model and a small toolkit (market data, filings, news, and sentiment sources).
+It blends a quantitative signal layer with a reasoning model and a toolkit (market data, filings, news, and sentiment sources).
 The agent's core logic is a Workflow with Personas, where it gathers data through a multi-tiered search strategy and then reasons from multiple distinct investor perspectives including a **Market Investor**, a **Value Investor**, and a **Devil's Advocate** to provide a balanced and nuanced analysis.

 ## The Role of RAG (Retrieval-Augmented Generation)